 Junior and High school students may be dropped off from 8:00-8:15 a.m. in front of the school office.
 Students must not be dropped off unless a duty teacher is receiving students at the designated area.
 Junior and high school students should not arrive between 7:00 a.m. and 8:00 am (parents of students in both elementary and junior/high school should consult the front office).
 Students will be tardy if they do not enter the building by 8:15 a.m.
-If a student arrives later than 8:15 a.m., that student must be escorted to the school office to check in.
-He/she will then be sent to class with an admit slip.
+If a student arrives later than 8:15 a.m., he/she will then be marked tardy.
 Parents are not allowed to drop the students off in the parking lot.
 Parents must drive through the carpool line.
 This is to keep our children safe at all times.